WordPress Version Exposure Checker

 WordPress Version Checker: FAQ

-Why is exposing the WordPress version a risk?
+Is exposing the WordPress version itself a vulnerability?

 Want a Hardened, Fast WordPress Site?